Please provide your zip code to see plans in your area.

 Income eligibility: The income limit is $392 a month for both one and two person households (but this limit increases by $91 a month for each additional household member).

 Medicare beneficiaries increasingly rely on long-term services and supports (LTSS) – or long-term care – which is mostly not covered by Medicare.
-In fact, 20 percent of Medicare beneficiaries who lived at home received some assistance with LTSS in 2015.
-Medicaid fills this gap in Medicare coverage for long-term care, but its complex eligibility rules can make qualifying for benefits difficult.
-What’s more – eligibility rules vary significantly from state to state.
+In fact, 20% of Medicare beneficiaries living at home received some assistance with LTSS in 2015, and the portion of seniors needing those services will keep increasing as the population ages.
+Medicaid fills the gap in Medicare coverage for long-term care, but its complex eligibility rules can make qualifying for benefits difficult.
+What’s more – eligibility rules vary significantly from state-to-state.

 Applicants who are seeking Medicaid long-term care benefits have to complete an assessment.